 If your healthcare professional fails to diagnose septicemia or suspects that you may have sepsis but fails to test for it or implement the actions suggested in the ‘Sepsis Six’ guidelines, they will have failed in their duty of care to you and you may have a septicaemia compensation claim.

-At the beginning of October 2011 Naomi Dawes-Dickson developed sickness and abdominal pain.
+At the beginning of October 2011 an otherwise healthy 45 year old woman developed sickness and abdominal pain.
 She was not unduly concerned initially.
 However, within a few hours, the pain and sickness worsened.

-She felt so poorly she attended Wolverhampton’s New Cross Hospital Accident and Emergency department.
+She felt so poorly she attended her local hospital's Accident and Emergency department.
 She explained the symptoms to them and was sent home with a diagnosis of an upset stomach.
-But Naomi didn’t get any better.
+But she didn’t get any better.
 Her vomiting got worse and the pain became unbearable.

-Read more about how Access Legal were able to help Naomi with her medical negligence claim here.
+Read more about how Access Legal Solicitors were able to help with her medical negligence claim here.